muarshad01/Golang_Microservices/4_Logger_Service/README.md

 ***

-### 32. Adding MongoDB to our docker-compose.yml file
+### 32. Adding MongoDB to our `docker-compose.yml` file

 ***

-### 33. Add the logger-service to docker-compose.yml and the Makefile
+### 33. Add the logger-service to `docker-compose.yml` and the Makefile

 ***

-### 34. Adding a route and handler on the Broker to communicate with the logger service
+### 34. Adding a route and handler on the Broker to communicate with the logger-service

 ***

-### 35. Update the front end to post to the logger, via the broker
+### 35. Update the front-end to post to the logger, via the broker

 ***